 Research methodology

-To produce prospective NTG ratios, the study team started by calculating the 2021 retrospective NTG ratio based on computer-assisted telephone interview (CATI) surveys with 291 participants across the EO, Small Business, and Upstream programs.
+To produce prospective NTG ratios, the study team started by calculating the 2021 retrospective NTG ratio based on computer-assisted telephone interview (CATI) surveys with 290 participants across the EO, Small Business, and Midstream programs.
 The sample was stratified by program, measure group, and size (project savings).
 The survey collected information on participants’ lighting decision-making processes, program awareness and influence, and other factors that impacted their lighting decision-making.
 The survey approach and scoring methodology applied in this study is very similar to the approaches used in prior Connecticut studies and in recent Massachusetts research.
+While slightly different from past efforts, this effort did not leverage interviews with influential vendors for the downstream programs since the focus of this effort was only on lighting whereas other downstream studies have included a more comprehensive set of end uses where influential vendors are more likely to have an impact.

 The results of the NTG surveys were analyzed to estimate participant spillover and free-ridership rates, which were used to produce the retrospective 2021 NTG ratios for each lighting category.
 The free-ridership rate is the percentage of program participant savings that would have occurred in the absence of the program.
 The free-ridership rate is based on the impact the program has had on the timing, quantity, and efficiency of a participant’s lighting purchases.
 Spillover is the percentage of out-of-program LED savings from program participants that can be attributed to program influences even though the participants did not receive technical or financial support for this equipment.
 The final free-ridership and spillover estimates were weighted by site-level weights and site-level savings.

 Since NTG ratios have decreased from previous studies in Connecticut and in comparable jurisdictions, the study team developed a set of NTG ratios that should be applicable prospectively in 2024, 2025, and 2026.
 This decline in NTG is based on the rapid increase in the natural adoption of LEDs, and the market dynamics causing this are expected to continue resulting in continued declines in NTG ratios over time.
-The prospective results are based on the same trend logic from recent Massachusetts studies, which used a consensus group process to develop trends in prospective NTG ratio for both downstream and upstream pathways.
+The prospective results are based on the same trend logic from recent Massachusetts studies, which used a consensus group process to develop trends in prospective NTG ratio for both downstream and Midstream pathways.
 The same trends in NTG ratios from those studies were applied to the retrospective estimates in Connecticut.

-To understand possible differences in NTG across product submarkets and customer segments, the study team also analyzed the overall NTG scores of lighting compared to lighting with controls, downstream versus upstream programs, and in distressed municipalities versus non-distressed municipalities.
+To understand possible differences in NTG across product submarkets and customer segments, the study team also analyzed the overall NTG scores of lighting compared to lighting with controls, Downstream versus Midstream programs, and in distressed municipalities versus non-distressed municipalities.
 Lighting with integrated controls was a focus because the technology is at an earlier stage of commercialization and could therefore require greater program intervention.
 For distressed municipalities, the study team used the 2021 list of distressed municipalities as defined by the Connecticut Department of Economic and Community Development.
 The study team developed a set of alternative retrospective results combining program, distressed municipality status, and controls integration.
 These values were disaggregated to an allowable level based on sample size and precision levels.

 Results